 Are you interested in learning about Judaism, the Bible, ancient and modern Israel, the Holocaust and antisemitism, Jewish literature and music, American Jewish culture and identity, East European and Yiddish culture, and Jewish history?
-Do you have a desire to learn a Jewish language - Modern Hebrew, Biblical Hebrew, or Yiddish?
+Do you have a desire to learn a Jewish language - Modern Hebrew or Yiddish?

-The exceptional Jewish Studies faculty offer many points of entry to Jewish Studies - Comparative Literature, English, Fine Arts, Germanic Studies, History, Musicology, Near Eastern Languages and Cultures, Political Science, and Religious Studies.
+The exceptional Jewish Studies faculty offer many points of entry to Jewish Studies - Comparative Literature, English, Germanic Studies, History, Musicology, Near Eastern Languages and Cultures, and Religious Studies.